marzhall/kyuu/readme.md

         $: cat newqueue
         >

-Note that last bit - if the queue is empty, you just get an EOF!
+Note that last bit - if the queue is empty, you just get an `EOF`!

 Likewise, deleting a queue is as might be expected: